Campbell-Muscle-Lab/PyMyoVent/docs/pages/demos/baroreceptor/baroreceptor_perturbed.md

 * Navigate to **Python_code** folder in PyMyoVent's repository directory:
     * `$ cd path_to_PyMyoVent_repo\Python_code`

-* Use the following command to run the `Baroreceptor` demo with having the `perturbation` module activated.
+* Use the following command to run the `Baroreceptor` demo under `perturbed ventricular loading` condition.
     * `$ python PyMyoVent.py run_defined_model ..\demo_files\baro_pert\baro_pert_model.json`
     * After a few minutes the simulation would be finished.